How RBCommons stays secure

 Our security model

-All communication between our servers and databases are internal to Amazon's cloud.
-There's no place for someone to snoop in the middle.
+All communication between our servers and databases are encrypted, and take place only within Amazon's cloud.
+There's no place for someone to snoop in the middle, and no direct access to critical servers from the Internet.

 How we access your code

-For self-hosted repositories, RBCommons makes use of dedicated SSH keys.
-Teams will automatically have an SSH key generated for them, which you can use to grant access to your repositories.
-These keys are encrypted and stored.
+- For most self-hosted repositories, RBCommons can make use of dedicated SSH keys.
+Teams will automatically have a public/private SSH key generated for them, which you can use to grant access to your repositories.
+The private SSH keys are encrypted and stored securely in our servers, with no outside access.

 How we store your data

-Any uploaded screenshot or file attachment is stored in Amazon's S3 service under a hashed, unguessable name.
+- Uploaded file attachments are stored in Amazon's S3 service under a hashed, unguessable name.

 1. Choose a secure, unique password